Cats are worthy of being muses and the famous cat paintings are a witness to it.

 That’s all folks!

-Let us known if which one of these is your favorite famous cat paintings.
+Let us know which one of these is your favorite famous cat painting.

 If you have any concerns or questions, you can always reach out to us in the comment section below.